Vescent/SLICE-FFC_Firmware_Upgrade_Utility/README.md

   Fixes issues encountered on some Windows 10 machines that caused failures due to the inability to switch to firmware upgrade mode from virtual COM port mode.
 ## Configuration 1.7
   Initial Release
-  Note: The ICE2-Only version only upgrades the ICE2 cards.
-The System Controller .dfu and .hex files still need to be in the upgrade folder though.